agrija9/Image-Captioning-With-Attention/README.md

 The general procedure for data processing and training is as follows:

  * Download COCO 2014 images and annotations. **Warning:** this loads 13GB of data into your system.
  * Preprocess images using an **InceptionV3** neural network with ImageNet pre-trained weights.
-Extract features from the last convolutional layer of the CNN network.
+Extract features from the last convolutional layer of the CNN network. **Warning:** Generating features for 30,000 images takes about 14 GB of memory.
  * Tokenize captions (by space)
  * Limit vocabulary size to 20000 words (can be modified)
  * Create word-to-index and index-to-word mappings to embed caption vectors